CDRT/mk_docs/docs/ref/bios/settings/thinkpad/power.md

 This option requests additional confirmation.

+!!! info ""
-!> After selecting this item, the system will be automatically powered off, ready to be serviced.
+    After selecting this item, the system will be automatically powered off, ready to be serviced.

+!!! info ""
-?>  The battery will be automatically enabled when the AC adapter is reconnected.
+     The battery will be automatically enabled when the AC adapter is reconnected.

 </details>